Nicktvdd/philosophers/README.md

 ## Introduction

-This project originated as a collaborative endeavor, with contributions from the talented minds of [Teemu](https://github.com/Stte), [Jun](https://github.com/composerjunhee), and [Rasmus](https://github.com/RushMaverick) and me.
+This project originated as a collaborative endeavor, with contributions from the talented minds of [Teemu](https://github.com/Stte), [Jun](https://github.com/composerjunhee), [Rasmus](https://github.com/RushMaverick) and me.
 We embarked on a collective journey to tackle the challenge at hand.
 At the finish, I refined the codebase and reshaped the functions to align with my coding style.

 ## Key Concepts